Accessibility information

 Space accessibility

-- Unfortunately, Kiki Queer Bar is not wheelchair accessible.
+- Unfortunately, Kiki Queer Bar and Bar 22 are not wheelchair accessible.

-- Access to Kiki main floor (bar and dancing area): 20 steps with ramp
+- Access to Kiki second floor (main floor, bar and dancing area): 25 steps with handrail

-- Access to Kiki second floor (bar, lounge and bathroom): 15 steps with ramp from main floor
+- Access to Kiki third floor (bar, lounge and bathroom): 15 steps with handrail from main floor

 Sitting accommodation

-- On the second floor, few seats available: cushioned couches, chairs.
+- On the third floor, few seats available: cushioned couches, chairs.

 Light and sound stimuli & crowd density

-- Loud DJ music with lights, haze, and stroboscopic effetcs.
+- At Kiki: loud DJ music with lights, haze, and stroboscopic effects.

-- Dense dance floor on the first floor, less dense on the second floor
+- At Kiki: Dense dance floor on the main floor, less dense on the third floor

 Bathroom

-- Non-gendered stalls and urinals on second floor
+- Kiki: Non-gendered stalls and urinals on the third floor

 Others

-- We encourage our Top-Off! party guests to take their tops off; as such partial non-sexual nudity will be common at our Top-Off party.
+- We encourage our Top-Off! party guests to take their tops off; as such partial non-sexual nudity will be common at our Top-Off party at Kiki.

 Saturday Sky Lagoon visit